-When it comes to stories of cursed toys or any cursed items in general, it’s wise to take what you hear with a grain of salt.
-There are very few cases that seem to recount real curses or cursed objects out there, and unfortunately those are usually the ones that have a verifiable trail of destruction behind them.
+When it comes to stories of cursed toys or cursed items in general, it’s wise to take what you hear with a grain of salt.
+There are very few cases that seem to recount real curses or cursed objects out there, and unfortunately, those are usually the ones that have a verifiable trail of destruction behind them.

 Cursed dolls might make for the most chilling tales of all.
 Their very appearance is enough to send you hurtling into the uncanny valley: the blank stares, the waxy smiles, the fixed expressions.
-Add in some vintage clothing, and nightmares can't be far behind.
+Add in some vintage clothing and nightmares can't be far behind.

 Many would agree that dolls are naturally creepy all on their own.
 Add a curse or animation, courtesy of an angry spirit, and these would-be-innocent playthings become infinitely more sinister.